ddoo5/SS/README.md

 # What is that?
-That's free schema for online shop.
+That's free schema, which based on ASP.Net Web-app technology, for online shop.

 You can download, change and use it, i tried to comment every piece of code.

 # Pages
 ```Index```